martinaguero/mozo/README.md

 ![Fig6](https://github.com/martinaguero/mozo/blob/master/org.trimatek.mozo.ui/icons/fig6.png)<br />
 <sub>Fig. 6 – Module *com.stats.cli* and it dependencies.</sub>

-To download this module with all the dependencies, the actions that the user must execute are:
+To download this module with all the dependencies, the user must:

 1. Download the client **Mozo.class** file from: